Income distribution statistics

 At-risk-of-poverty rate and threshold

 The at-risk-of-poverty threshold (also shown in Figure 1) is set at 60 % of national median equivalised disposable income.
 It is often expressed in purchasing power standards (PPS) in order to take account of the differences in the cost of living across countries.
-This threshold varied considerably among the EU Member States in 2014 from PPS 2.4 thousand in Romania to PPS 13.0 thousand in Austria, with the threshold in Luxembourg (PPS 17.0 thousand) above this range; the poverty threshold was also relatively low in the former Yugoslav Republic of Macedonia (PPS 2.5 thousand) and Serbia (PPS 2.7 thousand) and relatively high in Switzerland (PPS 15.4 thousand) and Norway (PPS 16.7 thousand).
+This threshold varied considerably among the EU Member States in 2015 from PPS 2.6 thousand in Romania to PPS 13.2 thousand in Austria, with the threshold in Luxembourg (PPS 17.6 thousand) above this range; the poverty threshold was also relatively low in the former Yugoslav Republic of Macedonia (PPS 2.7 thousand), Serbia (PPS 3.0 thousand) and Turkey (PPS 3.2 thousand, 2013 data) and relatively high in Switzerland (PPS 15.4 thousand, 2014 data) and Norway (PPS 17.0 thousand).

 The differences in poverty rates were wider when the population was classified according to activity status (see Table 1).
-The unemployed are a particularly vulnerable group: almost half (47.2 %) of all unemployed persons in the EU-28 were at-risk-of-poverty in 2014, with by far the highest rate in Germany (67.4 %), while eight other EU Member States (the three Baltic States, the United Kingdom, Hungary, Romania, Bulgaria and Luxembourg) reported that at least half of the unemployed were at-risk-of-poverty in 2014.
+The unemployed are a particularly vulnerable group: almost half (47.5 %) of all unemployed persons in the EU-28 were at-risk-of-poverty in 2015, with by far the highest rate in Germany (69.1 %), while seven other EU Member States (the three Baltic States, Bulgaria, Hungary, Romania and Malta) reported that at least half of the unemployed were at-risk-of-poverty in 2015.

-Those in employment were far less likely to be at-risk-of-poverty (an average of 9.5 % across the whole of the EU-28).
-There was a relatively high proportion of employed persons at-risk-of-poverty in Romania (19.6 %) and to a lesser extent in Greece (13.4 %), Spain (12.5 %) and Estonia (11.8 %), while Luxembourg, Italy, Portugal and Poland each reported that in excess of 1 in 10 members of their respective workforces were at-risk-of-poverty in 2014.
+Those in employment were far less likely to be at-risk-of-poverty (an average of 9.5 % across the whole of the EU-28 in 2015).
+There was a relatively high proportion of employed persons at-risk-of-poverty in Romania (18.8 %) and to a lesser extent in Greece (13.4 %) and Spain (13.1 %), while Luxembourg, Italy, Poland and Portugal each reported that in excess of 1 in 10 members of their respective workforces were at-risk-of-poverty in 2015.

-The majority of EU Member States reported a similar pattern.
-Single person households had the highest at-risk-of-poverty rates among households without dependent children in all Member States except in Malta, where two adult households where at least one person was aged 65 or over had a higher rate; a similar situation to that in Malta was observed in Switzerland (2013 data) and the former Yugoslav Republic of Macedonia.
-The at-risk-of-poverty rate for two adult households where at least one person was aged 65 or over was generally lower than the rate for the broader category of all households with two or more adults, although this was not the case in Latvia, the United Kingdom, Austria, Bulgaria, Belgium, Croatia, Cyprus and Malta.
+The majority of EU Member States reported a similar pattern: single person households had the highest at-risk-of-poverty rates among households without dependent children in all Member States except in Malta, where two adult households where at least one person was aged 65 or over had a higher rate; a similar situation to that observed in Malta was repeated in the former Yugoslav Republic of Macedonia except that single person households reported the lowest rate among the three types analysed.
+The at-risk-of-poverty rate for two adult households where at least one person was aged 65 or over was generally lower than the rate for the broader category of all households with two or more adults, although this was not the case in Cyprus, Estonia, Austria, the United Kingdom, Belgium, Latvia, Croatia, Bulgaria and Malta.

-Turning to households with dependent children (see Figure 4), the highest at-risk-of-poverty rate in the EU-28 was recorded for single persons with dependent children, at close to one third (32.5 %).
-Comparing the rates for households with two adults, those with just one dependent child (13.6 %) had a rate that was about half that recorded for households with three or more dependent children (26.9 %).
-Among the three household types shown in Figure 4, all EU Member States reported that households composed of two adults and a single child were the least likely to be at risk of poverty.
-Most Member States also reported that the at-risk-of-poverty rate was highest for single persons with dependent children, although there were a number of exceptions where the rate was higher for households composed of two adults with three or more children, most notably Romania and Bulgaria, and to a lesser extent Poland and Greece as well as the United Kingdom, Spain, Hungary and Croatia; this situation also occurred in the former Yugoslav Republic of Macedonia and to a lesser extent Serbia.
+Turning to households with dependent children (see Figure 4), the highest at-risk-of-poverty rate in the EU-28 was recorded for single persons with dependent children, at close to one third (33.7 %).
+Comparing the rates for households with two adults, those with just one dependent child (12.9 %) had a risk of poverty that was just less than half that recorded for households with three or more dependent children (27.1 %).
+Among the three household types shown in Figure 4, all EU Member States reported that households composed of two adults and a single child were the least likely to be at risk of poverty; note that in Iceland the lowest risk of poverty was recorded among households composed of two adults with three or more dependent children.
+Most EU Member States also reported that the at-risk-of-poverty rate was highest for single persons with dependent children, although there were a number of exceptions where the rate was higher for households composed of two adults with three or more children, most notably Bulgaria and Romania, and to a lesser extent Spain, Portugal, Slovakia, Italy, Poland and Croatia; this situation also occurred in the former Yugoslav Republic of Macedonia and Turkey (2013 data), and to a lesser extent Switzerland (2014 data) and Serbia.

 The depth of poverty, which helps to quantify just how poor the poor are, can be measured by the relative median at-risk-of-poverty gap.
-The median income of persons at risk of poverty in the EU-28 was, on average, 24.6 % below the poverty threshold in 2014 (see Figure 8); this threshold is set at 60 % of the national median equivalised disposable income of all persons.
-Among the EU Member States, the relative median at-risk-of-poverty gap was widest in Romania (35.2 %) and Bulgaria (33.2 %), with a gap above 25 % also reported for Spain, Greece, Portugal, Slovakia, Italy and Croatia.
-The gap was higher in Serbia (40.3 %) and the former Yugoslav Republic of Macedonia (36.1 %) than in any of the Member States.
-The lowest at-risk-of-poverty gap among the Member States was observed in Finland (13.9 %), followed by Luxembourg (16.3 %), France (16.6 %) and the Netherlands (16.9 %).
+The median income of persons at risk of poverty in the EU-28 was, on average, 24.8 % below the poverty threshold in 2015 (see Figure 8); this threshold is set at 60 % of the national median equivalised disposable income of all persons.
+Among the EU Member States, the relative median at-risk-of-poverty gap was widest in Romania (38.2 %) and Spain (33.8 %), with a gap above 25.0 % also reported for Greece, Bulgaria, Italy, Portugal, Slovakia, Croatia, Lithuania and Latvia.
+The gap was also relatively high in Serbia (37.6 %) and the former Yugoslav Republic of Macedonia (33.1 %) and was above 25.0 % in Turkey (2013 data).
+The lowest at-risk-of-poverty gap among the Member States was observed in Finland (13.2 %), followed by France (15.7 %).

 Data sources and availability